One-Bit Phase Retrieval: Optimal Rates and Efficient Algorithms: Introduction

 \section{Introduction}

 The problem of phase retrieval arises naturally in applications such as X-ray crystallography \cite{millane1990phase}, quantum mechanics \cite{reichenbach1998philosophic}, and astronomical imaging \cite{shechtman2015phase}, where capturing the phase information is prohibitively expensive or infeasible; see, e.g., \cite{candes2013phaselift,candes2015phase,zhang2017nonconvex,chen2017solving,wang2017solving,netrapalli2013phase,lecue2015minimax,eldar2014phase,huang2024performance}.
-To further increase the sampling rate and reduce energy consumption in phase retrieval, quantized measurements are often used; see, e.g., \cite{kishore2020wirtinger,zhu2019phase,mukherjee2018phase,domel2022phase, eamaz2022one,mroueh2013quantization}.
+To further increase the sampling rate and reduce energy consumption in phase retrieval, quantized measurements have been considered; see, e.g., \cite{kishore2020wirtinger,zhu2019phase,mukherjee2018phase,domel2022phase, eamaz2022one,mroueh2013quantization}.
 In spite of these recent progresses and the practical successes, still very little is known about either the information-theoretic aspect or efficient algorithms for quantized phase retrieval, that is, phase retrieval from quantized magnitude-only measurements.
-The primary objective of this work is to provide a clear understanding on the optimal error rates of 1-bit phase retrieval, which concerns the recovery of a signal $\bx$ in ${\mathbb R}^n$ from the binary phaseless measurements
+The primary objective of this work is to provide a clear understanding on the optimal error rates of 1-bit phase retrieval, which concerns the recovery of a signal $\bx$ in ${\mathbb R}^n$ from the binary phaseless measurements\footnote{While phase retrieval is already challenging due to the loss of phase information, 1-bit phase retrieval is even more difficult, as it additionally discards almost all magnitude information, retaining only a single bit.}

 where $\bA=[\ba_1,\ldots, \ba_m]^\top\in \mathbb{R}^{m\times n}$ is a sensing matrix and $\tau>0$ is a fixed threshold, and develop efficient and optimal algorithms for the recovery of unstructured or sparse signals.